sdharmadhikari/sencha-rest-signup-module/registration-module/README.txt

-Sencha Touch Sign-Up Module based REST principle
+Sencha Touch Sign-Up Module based On REST principle

 This Sencha Touch based Sign-Up/Registration modules provides most of the code required to get user registered.